lekt9/magictables/README.md

 # MagicTables

-MagicTables is a Python library that provides easy-to-use decorators for caching API responses and augmenting function calls with AI-generated data.
-It's designed to simplify data retrieval and manipulation tasks in your Python projects, with a focus on working with DataFrames.
+MagicTables is a powerful Python library that creates a shadow queryable database for your captured data, simplifying data retrieval, caching, and analysis.
+It provides easy-to-use decorators for caching API responses and augmenting function calls with AI-generated data, while also offering advanced querying capabilities for your cached data.

 ## Features

+- Create a shadow database that automatically captures and stores function results
-- Cache API responses in a local SQLite database
+- Cache API responses and function outputs in a local SQLite database
 - Augment function calls with AI-generated data
-- Extend DataFrames with AI-generated columns
+- Perform complex queries on your captured data without modifying your original code
+- Join data from different function calls for advanced analysis
 - Easy-to-use decorators for quick integration
 - Supports various AI models through OpenRouter API
 - Simplifies ETL processes with post-transformations
-- Batch processing for efficient handling of large datasets
+- Query builder for constructing complex SQL queries without writing raw SQL

 ## Installation